edwardcrichton/ox-terms-js-date/README.md

 ```
 new Date().format("%acsyyyy/%aceyy"); // 2018/19
+new Date().format("%ruacsyyyy"); // Same as %acsyyyy until Trinity Term has ended, when it reports the up coming academic year
 new Date().format("0%tnACYR%acsyyyy"); // 02ACYR2018
 new Date().format("%tt%yy"); // MT2015
 new Date().format("%EEEE, Week %tw of %tttt %vt %yyyy"); // Monday, Week 1 of Michaelmas Term 2015